 - A large drive up unit.

-- A large temperature controlled drive up unit.
+- A large temperature-controlled drive up unit.

-At most storage properties, the outdoor parking space is the lowest cost option (and sometimes the only option), with the temperature controlled drive up unit being the most costly.
+At most storage properties, the outdoor parking space is the lowest cost option (and sometimes the only option), with the temperature-controlled drive up unit being the most costly.
 And, not all locations have large enough storage units to fit more than your basic car or truck, so be sure to talk with your property manager to see what is available.

-Basic Outdoor Parking Space
+Basic Outdoor Car Storage: A Parking Space

-Drive Up Storage Unit
+Drive-Up Storage Unit

-Temperature Controlled Drive Up Storage Unit
+Temperature Controlled Drive-Up Storage Unit

-A temperature controlled drive up unit is recommended for storing antique vehicles, long-term vehicle storage and seasonal vehicles such as jet skis and snow mobiles.
+A temperature-controlled drive up unit is recommended for storing antique vehicles, long-term vehicle storage and seasonal vehicles such as jet skis and snow mobiles.
 You want to keep in mind the same information we just reviewed for the standard drive up unit.
 The only difference is typically the temperature controlled option – otherwise the unit is essentially the same.
 Sometimes, however, these units have electronic doors and they are often taller and wider allowing for small RVs and boats.
 Be sure if you are considering this option to visit the property and the actual unit, and take measurements to make your sure vehicle will fit and has enough clearance to easily drive in and out of the storage unit and have the door closed.

-The next thing to think about when it comes to indoor or outdoor parking is the storage company’s requirements.
+The next thing to think about when it comes to indoor or outdoor car storage is the storage company’s requirements.
 While requirements vary from company to company, there are common obligations.
 The vehicle must be insured, have valid registration and be in good working condition.
 Most companies will ask you to provide proof of insurance.
 Also the name on the rental agreement for the parking space or storage unit must match the name on the vehicle registration.
 A license plate is also a must.
 Overall, self storage facilities do not allow major work or maintenance on the vehicle to occur in the space.
 That means you cannot tune it up, do an oil change or make any other repairs or improvements to any vehicle on the property at any time.
 This is spelled out in your rental agreement.

 If storing a vehicle while out of town for any length of time, be sure to give a spare set of keys to a trusted friend or family member in case the vehicle would need to be moved, and notify your property manager.
 Let him or her know who your alternate contact is, and provide all the proper contact information just in case.
-Also let your property manager know when you will be back in town, and set up your payments in advance to avoid late fees.
+Let your property manager know when you will be back in town.
+They can set up your payments in advance to avoid late fees.
 You can prepay for any number of months in the office or online through your customer portal.